 Unfortunately, there were just too many villains.
 Yes, in a sense, it made the editing even more impressive (because despite the 80+, give or take, bad guys it was still quite understandable), but it’s also true that the overall movie would have been vastly improved by simplifying the myriad villain storylines.
 Specifically (sorry Thomas Haden), we could’ve done without Sandman.
 The effects were a lot of fun, if not slightly exaggerated, but I think almost every Spider-Fan would agree with me when I say, “Give us more Venom!”

-A New Addition by Josh Allan Dykstra on February 4th, 2013
+An Enormous Praying Mantis And A New Las Vegas by Josh Allan Dykstra on September 12th, 2014

 7 Dirty Little Secrets of Job Hunting (How to Find a Job, Change Careers, etc.) by Josh Allan Dykstra on May 17th, 2010

 2016: Year In Review by Josh Allan Dykstra on January 1st, 2017